Rekseto/Obsidiam.github.io/README.md

 ## Who am I?

 Hi!
 I'm Obsidiam, I'm polish Java&C# developer.
-Actually I'm a desktop developer, but I get well on with mobile and web technologies.
+Actually I'm a desktop developer, but I'm going to get well on with mobile and web technologies.
 My target is to be a good developer working in enterprise development.
 I am a freelancer too and a student of technical college at ICT.